M.J. Murdock Charitable Trust

 Jill Lemke

 As Vice President for Grants Management and Training, Jill oversees the grants management team and onboarding and training for all program officers.
-In addition, as Senior Director for Health and Conservation, Jill leads grantmaking and programming for nonprofits promoting healthy people and lands, including clinics, hospitals, mental health support services, organizations improving quality of life for those with disabilities, and conservation efforts.
+In addition, as Senior Director for Health and Environmental Stewardship, Jill leads grantmaking and programming for nonprofits promoting healthy people and lands, including clinics, hospitals, mental health support services, organizations improving quality of life for those with disabilities, and conservation efforts.
 Jill has bachelor’s and master’s degrees in biology and has done extensive graduate work in counseling psychology.
 Prior to her work at the Trust, she taught math and science at the college and high school levels.

 Michelle Charbonneau